rethinkdb/rethinkdb-rs/api/javascript/writing-data/replace.md

 query's default durability setting.
 - `returnVals`: when set to `true` and in case of a single update, the updated row will be returned.
+- `nonAtomic`: set to `true` if you want to perform non-atomic updates.

 Replace returns an object that contains the following attributes: